-The Deferred Compensation Plan is administered by Prudential Retirement.
+The City's Deferred Compensation Plan is administered by Prudential Retirement.
 Prudential offers 24-hour, 7-day-per-week telephone service and on-line services where you can obtain your account information and conduct account transactions.
 Customer Service Representatives are available from 5:00 a.m. to 6:00 p.m.
-Pacific Time, Monday thru Friday with the exception of New York Stock Exchange (NYSE) designated holidays.
+Pacific Time Monday thru Friday, with the exception of holidays observed by the US Stock Exchange.

 Locally, you can reach your Prudential Retirement Representative at:

 Contacting your Deferred Compensation Plan Staff just got easier!
 Have questions about the plan’s administrative policies or processes?
-Send them to us at DeferredCompQuestions@seattle.gov, or by clicking the link below.
+Feel free to review our Frequently Asked Questions (FAQs) document (link below) or send us an email by clicking the link below.

 Email to Deferred Compensation City Staff